 Under Firas El Husseini’s legal stewardship, D.S.
 Investment SAL Offshore and Avonstone International Consulting SAL Offshore were extended $6 million worth of cash-collateral services by Jammal Trust Bank, which was liquidated in September 2019 after being sanctioned by the US.

-The other partner in this venture, Luis Enrique Tenorio Rodríguez, served as a Venezuelan diplomat in Beijing in the early 2010s before running afoul of the law.
+The other co-founder in this venture, Luis Enrique Tenorio Rodríguez, served as a Venezuelan diplomat in Beijing in the early 2010s before running afoul of the law.
 Andorra’s investigation into the money laundering scheme found that Tenorio Rodríguez helped hide Diego Salazar Carreño’s illicit earnings from kickbacks from Chinese companies, El País reported.

 A firm in Barbados with a strikingly similar name to the Beirut-based Energy Risk Indemnity SCC Off Shore SAL popped up on Washington’s radar for suspicious money transfers.
 From October 2014 to November 2015, the Barbadian Energy Risk Indemnity SCC’s business account received over $100 million in suspect wire transfers, according to a leaked report from the US Treasury’s Financial Crimes Enforcement Network.